Visit Segesta – Hot Springs

 Segesta hot water pool

-The thermal waters that feed the pool come from many different places.
-Some of the water comes from a pipe set into the rock and located in the recess of the main basin.
+Some of the water comes from a pipe set in the rock and located in the recess of the main pool.
 This pipe is also used by the locals to fill bottles.

 However, much of the water flows underground in several directions and gushes out at the bottom of the pool.
 Strings of bubbles, not very reassuring to the inexperienced bather, appear periodically in the water.
 In this way, the bather is like being immersed in a cooking pot, releasing gases that are truly healing.
 In the Roman world of the early Empire, Pliny the Elder, an ancient naturalist, already described the therapeutic virtues of the hot waters of Segesta.
 His testimony confirmed that of Strabo, an ancient Greek geographer of the Roman period.

 The waters of Segesta are also considered to be highly mineralised, radioactive, hyperthermal and sulphurous.
-These waters are said to treat rheumatism, dermatological and respiratory diseases… To find out more about the benefits of sulphurous waters and thermal gases, read the article: How cleanse your lungs with simple, natural ways.
-This spring emits a rotten egg smell (sulphurous spring) which is not very strong (between 5 and 10 mg of H₂S per litre).
+These waters are said to treat rheumatic, dermatological and respiratory diseases… To find out more about the benefits of sulphurous waters and thermal gases, read the article: How cleanse your lungs with simple, natural ways.
+This spring has a rotten-egg smell (sulphurous spring) which is not very strong (between 5 and 10 mg of H₂S per litre).

 Hot springs in the canyon